Betty McKay, a former Classic LifeCare Nursing Supervisor, was diagnosed with breast cancer in 2008.

 Betty’s husband has been a pillar of strength to her – taking a year off work himself.
 She confided that their marriage is stronger, that Curtis has stayed the course and has been devoted to pampering her, and that this has been a real demonstration of his character, she sees that he is there for the long haul.

-There is now a strength within her family Betty nad not seen before.
+There is now a strength within her family Betty.
 All six siblings in the family have pulled together to support her.
 In fact, her distant brother was the first to sponsor Betty for the Run for the Cure!

 “This life isn’t forever, and it’s not like we won’t have burdens later in life.
 Aging alone is hard.
 Seeing what my parents went through…if your goal in life is to have a good time, well that gets thin after a while.
 Family is so important and strengthening those family ties is the real stuff.”